zju3dv/neuralbody/README.md

 We provide the pretrained models at [here](https://zjueducn-my.sharepoint.com/:f:/g/personal/pengsida_zju_edu_cn/Enn43YWDHwBEg-XBqnetFYcBLr3cItZ0qUFU-oKUpDHKXw?e=FObjE9).

+### Process People-Snapshot

+We already provide some processed data.
+If you want to process more videos of People-Snapshot, you could use [tools/process_snapshot.py](tools/process_snapshot.py).

+You can also visualize smpl parameters of People-Snapshot with [tools/vis_snapshot.py](tools/vis_snapshot.py).

 ### Visualization on People-Snapshot

 Take the visualization on `female-3-casual` as an example.
 The command lines for visualization are recorded in [visualize.sh](visualize.sh).